 Can I grow this bamboo indoors?

 Ordinarily, growing bamboo indoors is a very bad idea.
 Bamboo is a grass and wants to be outdoors in the sun and the breeze.
 But Buddha Belly is quite adaptable.
-Although it prefers full or partial sun, it can grow acclimated to an indoor climate.
+Although it prefers full or partial sun, it can also acclimate to an indoor setting.
 Keep it close to a window with good lighting and fresh air.
+If it appears to languish, you may need to rotate it: six months in and six months out, for example.

 Can I propagate my Buddha Belly?